 Moreover, a growth continuation is expected in 2020, but Compass team noted the importance of monitoring the market closely since 2020 is an election year.
 Hence, the focus should be on the international economic and political events since significant fluctuations in those events may affect the behaviour of the Luxury market more than the national average.
 This has to do with the fact that the real estate market in worldwide centres is significantly affected and directly linked with the macroeconomic growth of the international market.

 - Moreover, the findings of the New Foreign Direct Investment analysis of the United States in 2018 and based on the U.S. Bureau of Economic analysis, revealed an increase of 8.7% in direct investment expenditures by foreign direct investors for acquiring, establishing, or expanding U.S. businesses.

 “Missouri received the largest investment, but its value is suppressed due to confidentiality requirements.
 Whereas New York received the significant investment of $63.0 billion, Texas $31.1 billion and California $27.3.”
 Source: New Foreign Direct Investment in the United States, 2019 |

-New York city is definitely, one of the most dominant real estate investor hubs of the world, with relative stable prices, capital appreciation and return on investment (ROI) through rental yield.
+New York City is definitely, one of the most dominant real estate investor hubs of the world, with relatively stable prices, capital appreciation, and return on investment (ROI) through rental yield.
 It is a fact that New York state, by default, offers numerous notable opportunities for wealth growth and investing.